loretanr/dp-gbdt/README.md

   - **regression** can be performed on abalone & yearMSD
   - **classification** can be performed on the adult & BCW
   - though it is easy to add new datasets (have a look at _dataset_parser.cpp_)
-- The python_gbdt is missing the correct GDF functionality
+- python_gbdt is missing the correct GDF functionality
+- There are still small DP problems, such as
+  - init\_score is leaking information about what values are present in a dataset
+  - constant time floating point operations are only partially adopted

 ## Requirements